Asiatic cheetah: Former range

 Ramanuj Pratap Singh Deo shot three of the last cheetahs in India in 1948, in Surguja State, Madhya Pradesh.
 His private secretary submitted this photo to the Journal of the Bombay Natural History Society.

 The Asiatic cheetah once ranged from the Arabian Peninsula and Near East to Iran, the Caucasus, Central Asia, Afghanistan and Pakistan to India.
 Bronze Age remains are known from Troy in western Anatolia and Armenia.

 It is considered locally extinct in all of its former range, with the only known surviving population being Iran.

 In Iraq, the cheetah was still recorded in the desert west of Basra in 1926, and a cheetah killed by a car in 1947 or 1948 was the last known incidence in the county.
 In the Arabian Peninsula, it used to occur in the northern and southeastern fringes and had been reported in Saudi Arabia and Kuwait before 1974.

 Two cheetahs were killed in the Ḥaʼil Province of northern Saudi Arabia in 1973.
-In the 2020s, the mummified remains of cheetahs were uncovered in the northern part of the country.
+In the 2020s, the remains of over 50 cheetahs were uncovered in the Lauga caves in northern part of the country, with seven of them mummified.
+Some of the remains from the 19th and 20th centuries match the Asiatic cheetah genetically, and some older specimens genetically match the Northwest African cheetah.

 In Yemen, the last known cheetah was sighted in Wadi Mitan in 1963, near the international border with Oman.
 In Oman's Dhofar Mountains, a cheetah was shot near Jibjat in 1977.

 In Central Asia, uncontrolled hunting of cheetahs and their prey, severe winters and conversion of grassland to areas used for agriculture contributed to the population's decline.
 By the early 20th century, the range in Central Asia had decreased significantly.
 By the 1930s, cheetahs were confined to the Ustyurt plateau and Mangyshlak Peninsula in Kazakhstan and Uzbekistan, and to the foothills of the Kopet Dag mountains and a region in the south of Turkmenistan bordering Iran and Afghanistan.
 The last known sightings in the area were in 1957 between the Tejen and Murghab Rivers, in July 1983 in the Ustyurt plateau, and in November 1984 in the Kopet Dag.
 Officers of the Badhyz State Nature Reserve did not sight a cheetah in this area until 2014; the border fence between Iran and Turkmenistan might impede dispersal.